ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 * Added a complete set of test vectors.
 * Cleaned up presentation of tables and examples.
 * Corrected text referring to the IANA "JSON Web Signature and Encryption Header Parameters" registry.
+* Corrected text referring to the "aad" JWE parameter.

 -19